dengking/discrete/docs/Data-structure/Graph/Algorithm/Graph-connectivity/Disjoint-set/index.md

 In an efficient implementation, tree height is controlled using **union by size** or **union by rank**.
 Both of these require a node to store information besides just its **parent pointer**.
 This information is used to decide which root becomes the new parent.
 Both strategies ensure that trees do not become too deep.

+> NOTE: 目标是让树的高度尽可能地小

 ##### Union by size

+In the case of union by size, a node stores its size, which is simply its number of descendants (including the node itself).
+When the trees with roots *x* and *y* are merged, the node with more descendants becomes the parent.
+If the two nodes have the same number of descendants, then either one can become the parent.
+In both cases, the size of the new parent node is set to its new total number of descendants.

 ```pseudocode
 function Union(x, y) is